Art Classes for 2018

 I encourage artistic independence from my students, and I invite parents to use the time to run errands, use the kid-free time to read a couple chapters, watch an episode of Gilmore Girls, or catch up on chores.
 There is also a foyer with a few chairs just outside the conference room for parents to relax during class.
-However you choose to spend the hour, I hope you enjoy it.
+However you choose to spend the time, I hope you enjoy it.
 Bottom line: no I’d rather parents didn’t stay.
 Don’t worry, you’ll get to see the work they are creating.
 There’s an art show at the end of each 8 week course.
 At that time the students will show off their work.
 How cool is that?
 So cool.

 What happens if the class is full?

 We are offering the classes 1 night a week.
 If they fill up, I’ll be doing a happy dance!
 Then I’ll ask Cassi if we can add another day/time.
 It will depend on facilities availability.
 I’ll make announcements as soon as decisions are made.

 In the Supply Kits above, you see mentioned some classes that are not offered this semester.
 So, where are they?
 Well. . .it’s coming soon!
 We’ve worked to develop these semesters of classes for the current year.
 When finalizing this schedule, there were many factors to consider including school schedules, holidays, and other Town events, to name a few!
 We’re thrilled to offer these classes and, depending on response, we’ll add more in the future.
 When we’ve ironed out the details (heard from you)…we’ll make some decisions and let you know here on my website and also on TownofAtoka.com.

 What are the pre-requisites for these classes?